faizmohammedkhan7/neocortexapi/source/MySEProject/Documentation/README.md

 The PredictionExperiment() method calls the Run() method from the MultiSequenceLearning class.

 The Run() method takes in seqences and the encoderSettings as arguements.

+** Executed few lines of code which helps to run the program successfully.

+** Started Preparing Power Point Presentation , Prepared Few Slides.